BroCodeAT/watten.py/Commands.md

 **Attributes:**
 - to: str → Name of the Client to send the Command to
 - winner: list[str] → The name of the winner
+- team1: dict → The names of the players in the team and the stats of the team
+- team2: dict → The names of the players in the team and the stats of the team

 # Client to Server